 How the artist got it

-January 1969, Bladensburg, Maryland.
-Buchanan was enrolled at the Bladensburg Barber School β according to the Vintage Guitar biographical feature, he was going through a difficult period and had decided to learn a trade.
+Bladensburg, Maryland, around 1969.
+According to the Vintage Guitar biographical feature, Buchanan enrolled at the Bladensburg Barber School in January 1969 during a difficult period; he had decided to learn a trade.
 Someone walked past the school carrying a battered Telecaster.
 Buchanan abandoned his work mid-haircut, pursued the man, and felt compelled to acquire the guitar on the spot.
-The same day, he sourced a purple Telecaster and traded straight across for the old one.
+The same day, he sourced a purple Telecaster and traded straight across.

-The acquisition story matters because it establishes three things: the guitar had seen hard use before Buchanan got it ("battered" is the consistent description), he acquired it as an object of immediate personal connection rather than a vintage-market calculation, and he already had instruments and resources on hand to execute a same-day trade.
+The acquisition story tells us a few things: the guitar had seen hard use before Buchanan got it ("battered" is the consistent description), and he acquired it as an object of immediate personal connection rather than a vintage-market calculation.

 Ownership timeline